farouk09/Email-Assistant/README.md

 ## How It Works

 The LangGraph-powered assistant uses a graph-based architecture to manage its workflow.
 Key components include:

+### Detect Email Received Node
+- This node is responsible for detecting if the input is related to a received email or a general user request.
+- If it detects a received email, it forwards it to the Triage Router Node.
+- If it detects a simple request (like asking for the last sent email or sending a new email), it forwards it directly to the React Agent.

 ### Triage Router Node
 - This node is responsible for deciding what to do with each incoming email.